ibois-epfl/Carnutes/README.md

 ### 🌲S3: Intro to the tools
 Manipulate tree trunk geometries: introduction to the tools offered, first anticipatory feed-back of students.
 Improved code given to students for the next workshop.

--> The students learn to manipulate tree trunk geometries easily: translation and rotation.
-To start with, a simple 3D sketch is provided to the students.
-The students learn the basics of the proposed tools.
+-> The students learn to manipulate tree trunk geometries easily using a 3D sketch.
+To start with, a simple 3D sketch is provided to the students so they can learn the basics of the proposed tools.

 ### 🌲S4: Presentation, feed-back and improvement.
-Small presentation of each student (1 screen shot of the work done), feed-back.
+Small presentation of each student (1 screen shot of the work done) of the application of the tool presented the week before to their own 3D sketch, + feed-back.
 Improvement of the tools are asked to Damien.
 Improved code given to students for the next workshop.

+Additionally the graphical representation tools are presented, and the students give anticipatory feed-back.

--> The students present the application of the tool presented the week before to their own 3D sketch, which they have to create.
-The students receive feed-back on their work.
-The students learn to critically analyse their needs and formulate the need for improvement.
+-> The students learn to critically analyse their needs and formulate the need for improvement.
+They also learn new graphical representation tools

 ### 🌲S5: Presentation, feed-back and improvement.
 Small presentation of each student (1 screen shot of the work done), feed-back.
 Improvement of the tools are asked to Damien.
 Improved code given to students for the next week.